How to Become a Pediatric Nurse: A Guide to Getting into Child Health Nursing

 Compensation: How Much Do Pediatric Nurses Make?

 Pediatric nurses typically receive benefits such as healthcare, dental, retirement, and continuing education reimbursement.
-As they grow in their career and obtain more education and certifications, they can advance and increase their earnings.
+As they advance in their careers and obtain more education and certifications, they can increase their earnings.

 Pediatric Nurses Fill an Important Role in the Healthcare System